ChrisSantosLang/redscience/docs/source/play.rst

 Clicking the "Login/Change User" button in the upper right corner allows you to login or create a new account.
 As a logged-in user, you will see a "Copy" button on game and player pages.
 You can click them to create new games and players.
-If your inventions challenge the rest of the user community, then those inventions advance social science.
+If your modified versions challenge the rest of the user community, then those inventions advance social science.

 .. toctree::
    :maxdepth: 2